Grimlix/mlg_3/README.md

 ## 1 Hold-out validation

-In hold-out validation the dataset is split in two parts: one part is  used during training and the other is used for testing the  generalization capabilities of the model.
-This method has the advantage  of being easy to implement.
-However, in hold-out validation the  generalisation performance is evaluated with a single test, using a  dataset partition that not necessarily represents the whole distribution of the whole dataset.
-Hence, it can produce some undesirable behaviours that lead to a wrong assessment of the performance of the model.
-In  this notebook you are going to explore the behaviour of hold-out  validation by simulating datasets with diverse degrees of complexity.

 **Q1**.
 Determine where do we define all the parameters mentioned above.

 We define them as constant in the Jupyter Notebook.